-The laser communicates with the Rotary Encoder wirelessly over the same radio interface that is used for communication with the environmental sensors.
-The presence of the powered on encoder is detected by the laser automatically and signalized by the yellow color on the Rotary link field in the Status bar.
+The Laser Head and the Rotary Encoder communicate with the PC computer over Bluetooth interface.
+The laser can be also connected over USB port.
+The presence of the powered on the encoder is detected after connection and signalized by the yellow color on the Rotary link field in the Status bar.